 Ultraviolet rays from the sun is the number one cause of pigmentation development.
 Sun protection is one of the most overlooked and underappreciated tools in our beauty arsenal that can be used to fight against pigmentation.
 Too much marketing hype and too many fancy cosmetic products graded with SPF values lead to many of us having inadequate sun protection.

 The SPF value and PA grading of the sunscreen matters less than the frequency of daily sunscreen application.
 As a safe general rule, you can start using a sunscreen of SPF 20 PA ++ and above daily.
 Once you get into the habit of regular usage, you can then work your way up to consistent reapplication throughout the day.

 Effective Treatment 2: Topical Skin Care and Medications

-- Vitamin E. Vitamin E is a fat-soluble antioxidant and has been used for more than 50 years in dermatology.
-It protects the skin from deleterious effects of solar radiation, and it inhibits tyrosinase , an enzyme responsible for the production of melanin, as well as increases intracellular glutathione, which are strong evidence for its pigmentation reducing effects.
+- Vitamin E. Vitamin E is a fat soluble antioxidant and has been used for more than 50 years in dermatology.
+It protects the skin from deleterious effects of solar radiation, and it inhibits tyrosinase , an enzyme responsible for production of melanin, as well as increases intracellular glutathione, which are strong evidence for its pigmentation reducing effects.